 - Reverse Match – These are matches that are looking for someone like you.
 (You might not have selected that you’re looking for someone like them).

 This is pretty awesome because they give you a lot of different ways to search through your matches.
 If you’re someone who likes to flip through and find something you like, you’re going to like these Match.com options.
+We call this the catalog style of dating which can be a nice fit for some people or possibly overwhelming for others.
+It’s a personal preference thing.

-Match.com does something you really don’t see anywhere else in the industry.
+Match.com does something you really don’t see many other places in the industry.
 They attempt to take the online dating experience offline.
 How?
 Well, they have what are called Match.com events.
 The smallest commitment events are webinars where they teach you tips and strategies to be a more successful dater.
 The next level up are their mixer events where the site hosts an event at a local establishment and invites all the singles on Match.com from that area.
 There is usually a small cost to go to the event, but you usually get something for it (not to mention the chance to meet someone special).

 The top of the food chain of Match.com events are their trips.
 Match has trips all around the world that you can pay to go on where you’ll get to meet other singles while having a blast.
 Volunteering in Ecuador?
 Tanzania camping safari?
 Lake Tahoe Ski Week?
 Exploration of Israel?
 These are just a few of the trips we saw listed the last time we checked the site.